 It is therefore best practice for travellers to go through the list of visas offered by the New Zealand government and pursue the one that fits the purpose of their visit.

-Travellers with more than one passport must travel using the same passport that they provided when filling out the NZeTA application as the visa waiver is attached to a specific passport.
-Travellers should also bear in mind that they are required to enter and exit New Zealand on the same passport.
+Travellers with more than one passport must enter the country using the same passport that they provided when filling out the NZeTA application as the visa waiver is attached to a specific passport.
+NZeTA holders should also bear in mind that they are required to enter and exit New Zealand on the same passport.